Dekalb County parents frustrated by no call after school threat

 The school posted an alert to Facebook letting parents know about the allegations and saying they have it under control.

 But one parent told WHNT News 19 the post was not enough.
 “We needed more answers and they were not given,” said April Willoughby.

+Willoughby took her 6-year-old daughter Kimberlynn to school as usual.
+She said once she got home, a friend shared the post with her.
+Once she saw it, she went straight back.
 “I felt it necessary for me to go up to the school to get my daughter because I didn’t feel safe her being there if they couldn’t tell me what was going on,” said Willoughby.

+Willoughby is angry she was not called.
 “I do receive phone calls from them over little things like a new principal or preschool enrollment that I don’t really need to know, but this is something I would need to know,” said Willoughby.

 Dekalb County School Superintendent Jason Barnett said they worked closely with local law enforcement and quickly found there was no actual threat, just a miscommunication.
 He said, had they felt the threat was credible at all, they would have called parents.

 Barnett issued the following statement to WHNT News 19: